-The dialog tags checker is useful in tracking down over-use of unusual tags.
+The dialogue tags checker is useful in tracking down over-use of unusual tags.
 The context sentences shown next to each result are very clear and highlight potential issues that should be obvious to any writer.
-The general feeling in 2018 amongst those who call themselves experts on writing is that any dialog tag apart from said should be removed or made to explain itself.
+The general feeling in 2018 amongst those who call themselves experts on writing is that any dialogue tag apart from said should be removed or made to explain itself.

 That doesn’t appear to have been the case way back when our sample novel was published, as evidenced by all the muttering, crying and interrupting going on.

 The Proper Nouns results shows a list of all proper nouns found in your document.
 They will often be character names, place names, company names and such.
 The example below shows a lot of different variations of character names, such as Withersteen, Miss Withersteen and Jane Withersteen — all the same person.

 The proper nouns results list is useful for tracking down mistakes after you change a character’s name.
 For example: say you changed Fred Smith to John Smith and there is no other character called Fred in your novel.
 If the proper nouns results show an entry for Fred, you know you’ve missed at least one occurrence and need to make a change.

 Extracting proper nouns is not a perfect science and occasionally one may get bypassed or a word or phrase may pop up that is not a proper noun.
 When this happens it often means there is some unusual or incorrect formatting in your document.
 For example: a missing period which makes the first word of the next sentence appear as if it were a proper noun as it is capitalized in the middle of a sentence.